MWRuszczycky/btx/README.md

 1. Set or create `animals.bib` as the working bibliography.
 2. Create a new `article` type entry and name it `Fishes1989`.
 3. Update and save the `animals.bib` BibTeX bibliography with the new `Fishes1989` entry.
-4. Set or create the `plants.bib` BibTeX bibliogrphy as the new working bibliography.
+4. Set or create the `plants.bib` BibTeX bibliography as the new working bibliography.
 5. Create a new `book` type entry and name it `Orchids2006`.
 6. Update and save the `plants.bib` bibliography with the new `Orchids2006` entry.